mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### Kaptain AI/ML, D2iQ’s AI/ML offering

-For better integration with DKP 2.2 you can launch Kaptain as a catalog application, as well as support other platforms such as Amazon AWS, AKS, and Microsoft Azure EKS.
+For better integration with DKP 2.2 you can launch Kaptain as a catalog application, and also support other platforms such as Amazon AWS, AKS, and Microsoft Azure EKS.
 This extends D2iQ’s openness to support Kubernetes platforms beyond DKP with Kaptain.
 Kaptain enables an organization to develop, deploy, and run entire ML workloads in production, at scale, with consistency and reliability.

 ### DKP Insights

 This new predictive analytics tool provides greater support productivity, speed, and reduced costs.
 An Insights module integrated into DKP collects configuration, logs, events, and metrics from DKP deployments and generates predictive insights on potential issues of varying critical levels.
-This enables you to quickly identify and resolve issues that would save a lot of time and money by not escalating to D2IQ's support.
+This enables you to quickly identify and resolve issues that would save a lot of time and money by not escalating to D2iQ's support.
 You can filter the insight summary cards by one or many insight categories for a selected cluster and project.

 ## Component updates